You open up your store to check on your sales funnel, and you can see you have some work to do.

 - Use a clear structure and hierarchy in your copywriting.
 Careful use of headings and subheadings will make it much easier for users to scan through your content and find what they’re looking for more easily.

 - Anticipate the questions your target users will have, and create useful product guides which directly answer those questions.
+Highlighting product reviews on your product pages is also an effective way to showcase your product's value.

 7. Do you have a well-branded product page?